- Idea № 1. Achievements are impossible with no negative experience

 We need those questions to define what success and failure mean to us.
-Our values and our goals determine the quality of our lives.
+Our values and goals determine the quality of our lives.

 If you fail, you’re wrong at something: your goals, methods, or your very definition of success.

 Manson had a friend who was short and was afraid of dating women.
 He was convinced that despite his charm and intellect no woman would ever like him.
 He hardly ever tried dating someone.
-After every date he used to sit at home analyzing every move and gesture he made, convincing himself he’s just an unattractive awkward guy.
+After every date he used to sit at home analyzing every move and gesture he made, convincing himself he’s just an unattractive, awkward guy.
 He chose to concentrate on what he couldn’t change — his height.

 Manson points out that this man could set a goal to date women who would accept him as he is.
-But he stuck to his old familiar and easy pattern: all the joys of the world belong to tall men and I will always be alone with my charm and wits rotting in the shadow of my shortness.
+But he stuck to his old familiar and comfortable pattern: all the joys of the world belong to tall men, and I will always be alone with my charm and wits rotting in the shadow of my shortness.
 You cannot take responsibility for what is not in your powers.

 Keep in mind that responsibility and guilt are not the same things.
-According to Manson there are problems and situations we are not guilty of but responsible for.
+According to Manson, there are problems and situations we are not guilty of but responsible for.
 Once you take that stance, things tend to become easier to solve and achieve.
 It all depends on the perspective.